dannyqnguyen/eyewash/README.md

 `--use_gan` Optional argument to feed boolean value to use the GAN to fill in blemishes.
 If this is not supplied or set to False, the blemishes will be filled with black pixels.

 ## Pipeline
 This GAN pipeline starts with face alignment, followed by redeye blemish detection.
-After that, the GAN will fill in the detected blemish pixels and finally we use FILLIN's library for faceswap back onto the original image.
+After that, the GAN will fill in the detected blemish pixels and finally we use Wu Huikai's [library](https://github.com/wuhuikai/FaceSwap) for faceswap back onto the original image.

 ## Images
 I have included some sample images to test out redeye blemish removal in `data\preprocessed\redeye`.
 Please note for GAN workflow that we need to do face alignment on a single subject and redeye images where there are multiple faces or cropped faces will fail this pipeline.
 To process these images, set the `--use_gan` flag to `False`.

 ## DCGAN Training
-This project modifies Brandon Amos's DCGAN model.
+This project modifies Brandon Amos's [DCGAN model](https://github.com/bamos/dcgan-completion.tensorflow).
 It uses the same training procedure as well.

 For best results, we process the training dataset of photos through face alignment.
-For this we use OpenFace’s alignment tool to pre-process the images to be 64x64.
+For this we use OpenFace’s alignment [library](https://cmusatyalab.github.io/openface/) to pre-process the images to be 64x64.

 ```
 ./openface/util/align-dlib.py <path_to_training_images> align innerEyesAndBottomLip <path_to_save_aligned_training_images> --size 64